batushka11/laba5OIPZ/README.md

-# This is my console application for labaratory work №5 with Unit-tests.
+# This is my console application for labaratory work №5 with Unit-tests .